What Are the Three Types of Septic Tanks?

 • Can handle larger homes and higher daily water use

-• Often used for older properties and some commercial sites
+• Common on older residential properties and some commercial sites

 2. Plastic (Poly) Septic Tanks

-Plastic septic tanks are lighter and more common in newer residential installations.
+Plastic septic tanks are lighter, more affordable, and increasingly common in newer residential installations across Kamloops and the BC Interior.

 • Do not rust or corrode

-Plastic tanks work well for single-family homes, but we rarely recommend them for commercial use.
+Plastic tanks work well for single-family residential properties but are rarely recommended for commercial use or high-volume applications.

 3. Fiberglass Septic Tanks